nkzk/workshop/README.md

 Important: Keep the `-dev`/`-test`/`-prod` suffixes.

-## 3 - Change name of application and application-set in `argo/infra`
+## 3 - Change name of Argo-resources in `argo/infra`

-Change `.metadata.name` in the following files to something of your choosing:
+Change `.metadata.name` in the following files to something of your choosing to avoid name-collisions:

 ```
 ./argo/infra/application-set.yaml